styfle/react-server-example-tsx/README.md

 [![Build Status](https://travis-ci.org/styfle/react-server-example-tsx.svg?branch=master)](https://travis-ci.org/styfle/react-server-example-tsx)

 A complex example of how to do server-side rendering with [React](http://facebook.github.io/react/) and [TypeScript](https://www.typescriptlang.org/) so that component code can be shared between server and browser (also known as isomorphic javascript).

-SSR leads to fast initial page loads, search-engine-friendly pages, and of course...its all type safe!
+Server-Side Rendering (SSR) leads to fast initial page loads, search-engine-friendly pages, and of course...its all type safe!

-## Prior art

-Based on prior work found at [mhart/react-server-example](https://github.com/mhart/react-server-example).
-It's very good so you should check it out :)

-Additionally, I use a combination between [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html#create-a-webpack-configuration-file) and [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader#configuration) when I switched from browserify14 to webpack2.

 ## Getting Started